Hack-My-Life/disaster_tweets/README.md

 =====
 This project was inspired by Halide Bey's PyCon UK 2018 presentation and associated [repo](https://github.com/halidebey/PyCon2018/blob/master/analysis.py).
 She uses the Social Media Disasters Dataset from Figure-Eight.com, which contains 10K+ tweets containing terms suggesting they may refer to a disaster.
 The dataset can be found by searching the site for "Disasters on social media".

-Some of the tweets use figurative language, and therefore, do not refer to actual disasters.
+Some of the tweets use figurative language, and therefore do not refer to actual disasters.
 For example:

   "Rave in the woods was incredible, burned the place to the ground!"